amfred/disneycruiseplanning/README.md

 Step 7: Request a dining rotation
 - Dinners in Animator's Palate are a special experience, not to be missed.
 Be sure to request a dining rotation where you're in Animator's Palate when you are not dining at Palo or Remy.
 You can request a dining rotation through your travel agent, or by calling Disney Cruise Line at 1 (800) 951-3532.
+- Dining rotations can be found on forums like disboards.com.

 That pretty much covers it!
 The rest can be planned after you arrive on board.

 Sample Pre-Booked Itinerary for a Star Wars Day At Sea cruise.
 Items with a * were pre-booked by me:

+The Eastern Caribbean rotations are AERAERA, ERAERAE and RAERAER.
+The first three nights are the rotation menus for each main dining room, the 4th night is pirate night, then princess night, captain's gala and the farewell menu.
+Formal night is Sunday, semiformal is Thursday.

 Day 1, Embarcation
-Check in, casual lunch on deck, explore the ship Required safety drill
+- Check in, casual lunch on deck, explore the ship
+- Required safety drill around 4 PM
-4:15 PM Sail Away Deck Party
+- 4:15 PM Sail Away Deck Party
-5:30 PM Dinner for the kids at the buffet
+- 5:45 PM Dinner at our assigned restaurant
-Take the kids to the Oceaneers' Club or Lab, whichever is open
-* 7:30 PM Dinner at Remy for the adults.
-There's a slight risk your suitcases won't be there by 6:30, but they should be.
-10:30 PM Pick up the kids, bedtime
-* Request a dinner rotation where Animator's Palate is NOT on Day 1
+- 7:00 PM Show

 Day 2, Day At Sea
-* 9:45 AM Disney Junior Character Breakfast
+- * 9:45 AM Disney Junior Character Breakfast
-* 11:30 AM Princess dress-up package at Bibbidi Bobbidi Boutique Quick buffet lunch or snack
+- * 11:30 AM Princess dress-up package at Bibbidi Bobbidi Boutique
+- Quick buffet lunch or snack
-* 1:15 PM Princess Gathering
+- * 1:15 PM Princess Gathering
-* 2:00 PM Frozen Meet and Greet
+- * 2:00 PM Frozen Meet and Greet
+- Probably formal night, so take formal pictures with the kids
+- 5:45 PM Watch the show with the kids
+- Get the kids a buffet dinner
+- Take the kids to the Oceaneer's Club or Lab
-5:45 PM Dinner at our assigned restaurant
+- * 7:30 PM Dinner at Remy for the adults
-7:00 PM Show
+- * Request a dinner rotation where Animator's Palate is NOT on Day 2

 Day 3, Day At Sea
-Buffet breakfast for the kids
+- Buffet breakfast for the kids
-Take the kids to the Oceaneer's Club or Lab
+- Take the kids to the Oceaneer's Club or Lab
-* 11:00 AM Brunch at Palo for the adults
+- * 11:00 AM Brunch at Palo for the adults
-5:45 PM Dinner at our assigned restaurant
+- 5:45 PM Dinner at our assigned restaurant
-7:00 PM Show
+- 7:00 PM Show

 Day 4, Port of Call 1
-Buffet breakfast
+- Buffet breakfast
-* 8 AM Port Adventure
+- * 8 AM Port Adventure
-Buffet lunch
+- Buffet lunch
-* 2:30 PM Pirate dress-up package at Bibbidi Bobbidi Boutique 5:45 PM Dinner at our assigned restaurant, Pirate night 7:00 PM Pirate Deck Party
+- * 2:30 PM Pirate dress-up package at Bibbidi Bobbidi Boutique
+- 5:45 PM Dinner at our assigned restaurant, pirate night
+- 7:00 PM Pirate Deck Party

 Day 5, Port of Call 2
-Buffet breakfast
+- Buffet breakfast
-* 8 AM Port Adventure
+- * 8 AM Port Adventure
-Buffet lunch
+- Buffet lunch
-5:45 PM Dinner at our assigned restaurant
+- 5:45 PM Dinner at our assigned restaurant, probably princess night
-7:00 PM Show
+- 7:00 PM Show
-(This would be another good candidate for dinner at Palo or Remy.)
+(This would be another good night for dinner at Palo or Remy.)

 Day 6, Star Wars Day At Sea
 Buffet breakfast